pingcap/docs-cn/garbage-collection-overview.md

 The Resolve Locks step clears the locks before the safe point.
 This means that if the primary key of a lock is committed, this lock needs to be committed; otherwise, it needs to be rolled back.
 If the primary key is still locked (not committed or rolled back), this transaction is seen as timing out and rolled back.

-In the Resolve Lock step, the GC leader sends requests to all Regions to scan obsolete locks, checks the primary key statuses of scanned locks, and sends requests to commit or roll back the corresponding transaction.
-By default, this process is performed concurrently, and the concurrency number is the same as the number of TiKV nodes.
+By default, TiDB will bypass the Raft layer and directly scans data on each TiKV node.
+This is configurable via the system variable [`tidb_gc_scan_lock_mode`](/system-variables.md#tidb_gc_scan_lock_mode).
+In the previous default (`LEGACY`), the GC leader sends requests to all Regions to scan obsolete locks, checks the primary key statuses of scanned locks, and sends requests to commit or roll back the corresponding transaction.

 ### Delete Ranges